qubist/correlatives/README.md

 | [ ]  | [ ] | [ ] | [\*] | [ ] | [ ] | [ ]  | [ ] |
 | [\*] | [ ] | [ ] | [ ]  |     |     | [\*] | [ ] |

-It could also be reperesented like so, curly-brackets representing positions with rosettes.
+From now on, let's denote it like this, with curly-brackets representing positions with rosettes.

 | { } | [ ] | [ ] | [ ] |     |     | { } | [ ] |
 |-----|-----|-----|-----|-----|-----|-----|-----|